vinceramcesoliveros/custom_supabase_drift_doc_sync/README.md

 **Notes:**
 The demo is slightly longer because it is a live demonstration and involves turning the Wi-Fi on and off.
 This same demo functions well on all other Flutter platforms and Wear OS if properly configured.

+Its mainly designed for native platforms.
+On the Web there is a problem that if user opens multiple tabs, the database needs to be unique for each tab.
+Because of that the web initialily syncs all data each time it is opened.

 ## The synchronization is achieved by:
 ### Client
 - Annotation drift cases and providing special variables